kainage/acts_as_featureable/README.md

 Make sure the class you are making featureable has the methods 'title' and 'summary'

 Add a feature to a model.
-The 'title' and 'summary' will be pulled from the model unless you specify otherwise.
+The 'title' and 'summary' will be pulled from the model unless you specify otherwise and only if the corresponding reader methods exist.

 		featureable = Topic.create
 		featureable.features.create # will have title and summary of the Topic